Sodium: sodium fluoride

-The sodium in sodium fluoride formally is in the oxidation state 1.
+The oxidation number of sodium in sodium fluoride is 1.

 - Hill system formula: F1Na1